-- All firearms are prohibited on campus. - Under Massachusetts General Law Chapter 269 Section 10 (j) possessing a firearm on school grounds in prohibited.
-For the purposes of this paragraph, firearm shall mean any pistol, revolver, rifle or smoothbore arm from which a shot, bullet or pellet can be discharged. - "Whoever, not being a law enforcement officer...carries on his person a firearm...loaded or unloaded or other dangerous weapon in any building or on any grounds of any elementary or secondary school, college or university...shall be punished by a fine or not more than one thousand dollars or by imprisonment for not more than one year, or both". - All imitation firearms or facsimile firearms are prohibited.
+- All firearms are prohibited on campus. - Under Massachusetts General Law Chapter 269 Section 10 possessing a firearm on school grounds in prohibited.

-- All ammunition is prohibited on campus regardless of the presence of a firearm. - Electronic defense weapons are prohibited on campus. - The carrying or storage of knives or other edged weapons on campus is prohibited except a • pocket knife with a single edge blade measuring less than $2\frac{1}{2}$ inches2.
+- "Whoever, not being a law enforcement officer...carries on his person a firearm...loaded or unloaded or other dangerous weapon in any building or on any grounds of any elementary or secondary school, college or university...shall be punished by a fine or not more than one thousand dollars or by imprisonment for not more than one year, or both". - All imitation firearms or facsimile firearms are prohibited. - All ammunition is prohibited on campus regardless of the presence of a firearm. - Electronic defense weapons are prohibited on campus. - The carrying or storage of knives or other edged weapons on campus is prohibited except a pocket knife with a single edge blade measuring less than 2 1⁄2 inches2.
 No person shall carry on his/her person or under his/her control in a vehicle or within a campus building any stiletto, dagger or a device or case which enables a knife with a locking blade to be drawn at a locked position, any ballistic knife, or any knife with a detachable blade capable of being propelled by any mechanism, dirk knife, any knife having a double edged blade, or a switch knife, or any knife having an automatic spring release device by which the blade is released form the handle, having a blade or over one and one half inches, or a slung shot, blowgun, blackjack, metallic knuckles or knuckles of any substance which could be put to same use of with the same or similar effect as metallic knuckles, nunchaku, zoobow, also known as klackers or kung fu sticks, or any similar weapon consisting of two sticks of wood, plastic or metal connected at one end by a length of rope, chain, wire or leather, a shuriken or any similar pointed star-like object intended to injure a person when thrown, or any armband, made with leather which has metallic spikes, points or studs or any similar device made from any other substance or a cestus or similar material weighted with metal or other substance and worn on the hand, or a manrikigusari or similar length of chain having weighted ends. - All chemical sprays with the exception of certain pepper sprays as specified below are prohibited on campus. - Certain pepper spray canisters are allowed by persons 18 years of age or older for personal defense purposes.
 Pepper spray canisters must be standard form personal use size (2.5 oz. or less).
 Pepper spray canisters must not be in the form of a firearm or anything resembling a firearm.
 Only oleoresin capsicum form pepper spray is allowable in aerosol form (no gels allowed).
 Anyone wishing to carry pepper spray on campus must register it, in person, with the university police prior to carrying it on their person or storing it on campus.